-Mandatory Detention: When Immigration and Customs May Hold a Noncitizen Without Bond
+Mandatory Detention: When U.S. Immigration and Customs May Hold a Noncitizen Without Bond

-With a crime on someone's record, there's a good chance that an arrest by immigration authorities will be followed by detention.
+With a crime on a foreign national's record, there's a good chance that an arrest by U.S. immigration authorities will be followed by detention.

-When a noncitizen comes into the custody of Immigration and Customs Enforcement (ICE), one of the first things that the deportation officer will do is determine whether or not to grant a bond.
-A bond is money that someone such as a relative, friend, or bond company pays to the government allowing the person to be released from custody and return to his or her home in the U.S. while going through removal proceedings before an immigration judge.
-(See Can I pay a bond to get a relative out of immigration detention?)
+When a foreign national comes into the custody of U.S. Immigration and Customs Enforcement (ICE), one of the first things that the deportation officer will do is determine whether or not to grant a bond.
+A bond is money paid to the U.S. government (often by a friend, relative, or bond company) allowing the person to be released from custody while going through removal proceedings before an immigration judge.
+It's meant to guarantee that the person will show up for court hearings, since if they don't, the government keeps the money.
+(See Can I Pay a Bond to Get a Relative Out of Immigration Detention?)

 The grounds for mandatory detention always involve some criminal activity on the part of the noncitizen.
-The exact type of criminal activity depends on whether immigration authorities are charging you with being inadmissible to the United States or deportable from the United States.
+The exact type depends on whether U.S. immigration authorities are charging them with being inadmissible to the United States or deportable from the United States.

-The document containing the immigration charges against you, called a Notice to Appear, tells you whether the government is charging you with inadmissibility or deportability.
-If you were legally admitted to the United States the last time you came, you're subject to grounds of deportability.
-If you were never legally given permission to come to the U.S., or if you come back from a trip outside the U.S. after having committed a certain type of crime, you're subject to the grounds of inadmissibility.
+A document called a Notice to Appear (NTA), explains exactly what immigration law violations the U.S. government is charging you with.
+If you were legally admitted to the United States the most recent time you entered, you're subject to grounds of deportability.
+If you were never legally given permission to come to the U.S., or if you have come back from a trip outside the U.S. after having committed a certain type of crime abroad, you're subject to the grounds of inadmissibility.

 Briefly summarized, the criminal grounds of mandatory detention for people who are inadmissible include commission of:

-• a crime involving moral turpitude, unless the maximum sentence possible is one year or less and the actual sentence you received is less than six months OR if you were under 18 when you committed the crime, it was more than five years ago
+• a crime involving moral turpitude (CIMT), unless the maximum sentence possible is one year or less and the actual sentence you received is less than six months OR if you were under 18 when you committed the crime, it was more than five years ago

 • multiple convictions where the combined sentences are five years or more of imprisonment